dineshvelhal/avengers-cust-support/README.md

 ## Appendix
-### Known limitations in the current prototype
+### Known `limitations / Out of scope` in the current prototype
-- No audit trail of user interactions.
+- No audit trail of interactions with LLM.
 - No user authentication or authorization.
-- Limited error handling and logging.
-- The chatbot is currently limited to a single knowledge base and does not support multiple knowledge bases.
 - Support queries requiring complex reasoning or multi-turn conversations may not be handled effectively.
-- RAG is based on in-memory ChromaDB collection, which means for every new user session, the knowledge base needs to be reloaded, which can lead to increased response times for the first query.
-(This can be mitigated by using a persistent ChromaDB collection, which can be set up in production environments.)
-- The chatbot does not currently support voice input or output.
 - The chatbot does not have a fallback mechanism for queries that cannot be answered by the knowledge base.
 - The chatbot does not currently support multi-language queries or responses.
 - The chatbot does not have a mechanism for handling user feedback or ratings.